cryptocopycats/awesome-cryptokitties-bubble/README.md

 <!-- break
      move to traits? -->

+- 2017 Dec/3 -  Due to network congestion, we are increasing the birthing fee from 0.001 ETH to 0.002 ETH.
+This will ensure your kittens are born on time!
+The extra is needed to incentivize miners to add birthing txs to the chain.
+Long-term solution will be explored very soon!
+- 2017 Dec/4 - DUE TO CONGESTION ON THE NETWORK WE ARE INCREASING THE BIRTHING FEE FROM 0.002 ETH TO 0.015 ETH.
+WE HOPE THIS WILL ALLOW MORE KITTENS TO BE BORN ON TIME AS THERE HAVE BEEN SIGNIFICANT DELAYS
+- 2017 Dec/6 - WE ARE INCREASING THE RECOMMENDED DEFAULT GAS PRICE FROM 25 TO 40 GWEI IN ORDER TO INCENTIVIZE THE MINERS.
+AS ALWAYS YOU ARE ABLE TO ADJUST THIS AT YOUR OWN DISCRETION
+- 2017 Dec/11 - We have dropped the birthing fee from 0.015 ETH to 0.008 ETH.
+Happy breeding everyone!
 - 2017 Dec/20  - New Trait - Serpent (eye type)
 - 2017 Dec/20  - New Trait - Alien (eye type)
 - 2017 Dec/22  - New Trait - Hintomint (body color)
 - 2017 Dec/22-24 - Winter CryptoKitties Giveaway Contest